Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Is the St. John day trip worth it from St. Thomas?

 Yes, if you have 6+ hours of port time and are willing to manage the logistics (taxi to Red Hook, ferry to Cruz Bay, taxi to Trunk Bay, reverse).
-Trunk Bay is one of the most stunning beaches and snorkel spots in the Caribbean.
+Trunk Bay is one of the most stunning beaches in the Caribbean.
 Give yourself at least 90 minutes back to the ship from Trunk Bay.

 Is St. Thomas safe for families?